Keyboard shortcuts

 Get

-The get operation retrieves a single record by its primary key and key fields.
+By default, the get operation retrieves a single record by its primary key, shard fields and route fields.
 For example:

 [crud get]